 Financial assets that are debt instruments measured at amortised cost comprise trade debtors and amounts owed by related parties.

-Financial liabilities measured at amortised cost comprise trade creditors, other creditors, distribution reserve and the amount due to performers.
+Financial liabilities measured at amortised cost comprise trade creditors, other creditors, distribution reserve, amounts due to related parties and the amount due to performers.